pinterest/figma-calculations/readme.md

 To link locally to your library, you can use the [npm link command](https://docs.npmjs.com/cli/v8/commands/npm-link) instructions.
 The library will work in both a plug-in and cloud environment.

 Contributions are welcome.
-However, they may or may not be accepted.
+However, we may not accept all contributions.
 Send us an [e-mail](mailto:rlingineni@pinterest.com,djohnson@pintrest.com?subject=Question%20on%20Figma%20Library) if you plan to add back to the library.